Small business owners fear negative consequences; group pushing proposal disagrees

 The coalition, Raise Michigan, is working to increase the minimum wage for all workers from $7.40 to $10.10 per hour over a period of three years.
 Currently, all Michigan workers are required by law to make at least $7.40 per hour, but tipped workers are allowed to be paid a base wage of $2.65 provided their tips take them over the minimum.
 If they do not, their employer is required to make up the difference.

-Going from $2.65 per hour to $10.10 is a 280 percent increase for some employees, which restaurant managers say would be hard to take.
+Going from $2.65 per hour to $10.10 is a 280 percent increase in wages for some employees, which restaurant managers say would be hard to manage.

 Paola Mendivil is a general manager and server at her family's restaurant, El Granjero Mexican Grill in Grand Rapids.